cogdog/truwriter/README.md

 #### Special Page Setup

 Use this area to assign the WordPress Page to be used for the writing form.
 With version 1.8 of TRU Writer, you can now use any name you want for the URL (previously these were forced to be `write` -- this is no longer required.

 If no Page is found with the correct template, you will see a prompt to create one.
 If the Page is found (and there might even be more than one, you can select the one you want used for each special page.

 ![](images/special-page.jpg)

+Only one special page is needed now (there was at one time four!)

 #### Publish Settings